FENECON Commercial 92 — Assembly and Operating Instructions

 2.3.
 Area of application — Electromagnetic compatibility (EMC)

-The low-voltage equipment is intended for use in the following areas of application: - General information (commercial): Use in other areas of application is not intended.
+The low-voltage equipment is intended for use in the following areas of application:

 2.4.
 Qualification of the staff